Ritabrata-Chakraborty/Portfolio/content/home/posts.md

 weight: 80

 title: Recent Posts
-subtitle: I like to write about data science, machine learning and finance.
-I document personal experiences and projects.
-I write for organizations like **Towards Data Science**, **The Startup**, **Level up Coding** and **Analytics Vidhya**.
-My main goal is to break down technical content for non-technical audiences.
+subtitle: I share stories and lessons from my journey in robotics, machine learning, and research—whether it’s building real-world projects, collaborating with teams, or navigating new challenges in industry and academia.
+My goal is to make these experiences relatable and helpful for anyone curious about these fields.

 content:
   # Page type to display.
 E.g. post, talk, publication...